Sebastián Pérez's Research Highligths

 Past:

-• Belen Rickmers (undergrad, informatics engineering student USACH)
+• Belen Rickmers (undergrad, informatics engineering Usach, with F. Rannou)

-• Dennis Urrutia (undergrad, informatics engineering student USACH)
+• Dennis Urrutia (undergrad, informatics engineering Usach, with P. Román)

 • Felipe Alarcón (Master's student UChile).
 Then, obtained a PhD position at Michigan University.